HAMZATURTUS/ctf/cryptography/MetaCTF/maydaymayday.md

 ## Solution

 A solution I had in mind was to create an "aviation_encrypt()" and a "phonetic_encode()" by reversing my given functions and running the hardcoded var_58 in reverse, to get the expected input.
-Revering aviation_decrypt was pretty easy as it is just xors some text with a key:
+Reversing aviation_decrypt was pretty easy as it is just xors some text with a key:

 ### solve.py
 ```py